 This Is A Subscription Site!

-I have already mentioned that you will need to pay in order to access pages that are uploaded to The British Newspaper Archive.
+I have already mentioned that you will need to pay to access pages that are uploaded to The British Newspaper Archive.

 So, what choices do you have to choose from?